 The American Robin does not abandon any state in the lower 48 for the winter.
 This common misconception has led many to call the American Robin 'the harbinger of spring.'

-I'm not trying to burst any bubbles, but occasionally, we must take inaccurate information and thoroughly smack it with a blog post, until nothing remains.
+I'm not trying to burst any bubbles, but occasionally, we must take inaccurate information and thoroughly smack it with an informative article until nothing remains.
 Today, I am attempting to destroy the myth that the American Robin does not winter in many northern states.
 If you live in Canada or Alaska, this post does not apply to you.
-For everyone else, this is a graphic-heavy post, where the maps do the talking for me.
+For everyone else, this is a graphic-heavy post where the maps do the talking for me.

-The American Robin is a widespread thrush throughout North America.
-There are seven recognized subspecies, ranging from residents in southern Mexico, to migratory populations in northern Alaska.
-Note, the "Year-round" occurrence designation does not mean the same individual birds are present year-round.
+The American Robin is a thrush species found in various habitats throughout North America.
+Seven recognized subspecies range from residents in southern Mexico to migratory populations in northern Alaska.
+Note: the "Year-round" or resident occurrence designation (purple) does not mean the same individual birds are present year-round.
 The year-round designation indicates that the species is present in that location, regardless of the season.
 So, if you live in central Nebraska, the birds that nest on your gutters may not be the same birds that live in your berry trees in January.
 For most of the south, especially the I-10 states, Florida to Southern California, the American Robin is experienced only during winter.
 Though, a few individuals may stick around much of the year.

 Audubon Christmas Bird Count trends (below) also point to fewer birds wintering in the Gulf states and the desert southwest states of the United States.
 More birds appear to be spending a significant amount of time in the northern regions during the winter months.
 Mild winter temperatures, more available food sources, and unusual weather patterns likely contribute to this seasonal change.

 Abundance Trends for the American Robin

-The map above indicates that birdwatchers are likely to see more American Robins, each year if they live in the northern states.
+This map above indicates that birdwatchers are likely to see more American Robins each year if they live in the northern states.
 Those living in the southern states will see fewer robins each year.
-The data used comes from the Audubon Christmas Bird Count, so this applies especially to the winter months.
+The data comes from the Audubon Christmas Bird Count, which applies especially to the winter months.